-The completed assignment will be between 1000 - 1250 words (approx. 4 pages), in 12-point font, and double-spaced.
+The completed assignment will be in 12-point font, and double-spaced.
 It must include proper citations and a works cited in the MLA style.
-The works cited is not included in the page count.
+The works cited is not included in the word count.
 All sources and ideas referenced in the paper must appear in the works cited, this includes any A/V material that is referenced.
 If you are not familiar with MLA style, it is your responsibility to learn about it.
 You must include the word count at the bottom of the last page of writing (before the works cited).